sbb-design-systems/lyne-components/README.md

 - for DEPLOYMENTS.md: in which timezone should we format the date?
 - DEPLOYMENTS.md might get large over time.
 Should we limit it to x releases?
 - ommit output when netlify_deploy.sh is called on travis
+- Make sure that all production files that are published are minified and compressed (dist/, loader/, storybook-static/)

 ## SemVer
 We use semantic versioning